Guru Gobind Singh Hospital, Patna City

 Guru Gobind Singh Hospital (GGSH) is located in Patna City (Patna Sahib), Patna.
 The hospital has been attached by the state health administration to the AIIMS Patna till the latter's complex to accommodate patients comes up in 2014.
-Patna high court directed to construct a boundary wall for the hospital spread on 68-acre at an estimated cost of Rs.
+Patna high court directed to construct a boundary wall for the hospital spread on 68 acres at an estimated cost of Rs.
 1.87 crore.